allenc125789/TurtleNAS/docs/features/file-browser.md

 Action buttons:
 + Log-out
-+ Admin-View (Only available to admin group users
++ Admin-View (Only available to users in the admin group)
 + Upload Files
 + Upload Folders
 + Download